AG4lyf/Login-System-with-Python-Flask-and-Sqlite/README.md

-## Login System with Python Flask and MySQL for Beginners
+## Login System with Python Flask and SQLite for Beginners

 >>  **When you make contributions please test your code before sending a PR.**